1981 – present (41 years)

-The majority of the integrants of the band met themself at Colégio Equipe in São Paulo at the end of the seventies and, since their first live venue, at the school itself in 1981, the band began to make shows in several night clubs in the city.
+The majority of the integrants of the band met each other at Colégio Equipe in São Paulo at the end of the seventies and, since their first live venue, at the school itself in 1981, the band began to play at several night clubs in the city.
 The first formation was: Arnaldo Antunes (vocals), Branco Mello (vocals), Marcello Fromer (guitar), Nando Reis (bass guitar), Paulo Miklos (sax and vocals), Sérgio Britto (keyboards and vocals), Tony Bellotto (guitar), Ciro Pessoa (vocals) and André Jung (drums).
 It was a pop/new wave-styled band, with small creativity and rather odd looks, with tender and little ball neckties.
-In 1984, without Ciro Pessoa, the band signed with the WEA label to record their first album, produced by Pena Schimdt.
-Although not well sold and promoted, the band spawned at that time their first hit: “Sonífera Ilha”(Sleepy Island).
+In 1984, without Ciro Pessoa, the band was signed by WEA to record their first album, produced by Pena Schimdt.
+Although not well sold and promoted, the band spawned at that time their first hit: "Sonífera Ilha"(Sleepy Island).

-In 1985, with Charles Gavin replacing André Jung on drums (the latter going on to Ira!), their second album, Televisão (Television), producted by Lulu Santos, was released with arrangements a little better than in their previous recording.
+In 1985, with Charles Gavin replaced André Jung on drums (the latter going on to Ira!), their second album, Televisão (Television), producted by Lulu Santos, was released with slightly better arrangements than in their previous recording.
 This album had a greater advertising than the first one and brought in more opportunities to the group.

 * Up to the Spotlights